The Super Pink Moon In Libra Is Good News For Your Relationships

 It's no secret that Libras are real social butterflies.
 After all, both Cardi B and Kim Kardashian were born into the air sign.
-And with the full moon entering the sign of the scales today, it's time for us to embrace our inner Libras and seek balance in our relationships.
+And with the full moon entering the sign of the scales on 7th April, it's time for us to embrace our inner Libras and seek balance in our relationships.

 April's full moon is traditionally called the Pink Moon.
 The name is slightly misleading: The surface of the moon itself won't take on a rosy hue.
 This lunar event earns its name because this month's full moon tends to coincide with the blooming of flowers called wild ground phlox, known as “moss pink" for their warm colour, according to the Old Farmer's Almanac.